Skip to main content

 1 ton SC 800 L juice 0.7 L EtOH 1 L EtOH produced

-Now add this to the reported 0.60 kg CO2 equiv/1 L of ethanol from the plant (factor) gate and you get a total of 0.7 kg CO2 equiv /1 L ethanol produced.
+Now, add this to the reported 0.60 kg CO2 equiv/1 L of ethanol from the plant (factor) gate, and you will get a total of 0.7 kg CO2 equiv/1 L of ethanol produced from sugar cane.
+This compares to a reported value of 2.3 kg CO2 equiv/1 L of gasoline produced, so based on this study, sugar cane-derived bioethanol is significantly better as its manufacturing emits less CO2, equiv than gasoline manufacturing.

-The LCA analysis described above reflects just the global warming potential for the use of sugar cane sucrose for bioethanol production.
-However, bioethanol production from sugar cane juice has other negative impacts as listed in Table \(\PageIndex{4}\) below.
+The LCA analysis described above reflects the global warming potential for using sugar cane sucrose for bioethanol production.
+However, bioethanol production from sugar cane juice has other negative impacts, as listed in Table \(\PageIndex{4}\) below.

 Table \(\PageIndex{4}\): Impact categories included in the LCA